 The golden jelly in the picture above is Scuppernong Jelly with muscadine grapes next to it.

-The jelly in the picture above is Scuppernong Jelly with a muscadine grape next to it.
-I used all my Scuppernongs in the jelly and had none left to photograph!
-The fuchsia-colored jelly in the picture below is made with muscadines.
+I used all my Scuppernong grapes when making this jelly and had none left to photograph!
+The fuchsia-colored jelly in the picture below is made with purple muscadine grapes.

-I bought this huge loaf of Pane Turano Italian bread at Aldi recently for about $3.00!
-I could eat the entire loaf by myself just as toast and jam.
+I bought this huge loaf of Pane Turano Italian bread at Aldi recently for about $3!
+I could eat the entire loaf by myself just with toast and jam.
 Seriously.

 But I will save about half of it for Bread Pudding with Raisins.
 I love buying one ingredient and using it at least twice.
 Double duty ingredients!

 What are Scuppernong grapes?

 Scuppernong grapes are a green or bronze color variety of muscadine grapes.
 They are native to the basin of the Scuppernong River in North Carolina.
 They have a thick skin and are large grapes, a little smaller than ping pong balls.
 The distinct flavor of the Scuppernongs and muscadine grapes as slightly floral.